 BLUF: If total utilitarianism’s obligation to create new beings seems non-intuitive, think of increased numbers of beings as increased duration of subjective experience.
 We are allowed to redefine population as duration because subjective experience is fundamentally impersonal and based on physics, where there is no room for personhood.

 Utilitarianism requires us to map out states of the world to utilities on the real number line, and then act so as to maximize expected utility.
 Most commonly, it is desirable and undesirable states of consciousness which are considered appropriate to map to Utility.
 This brings the question, as Henry Sidgwick has asked, “Is it total or average happiness that we seek to make a maximum?”

-Total hedonic utilitarianism says that we ought to consider both the desirability of any subjective experience as well as the number of subjective experiences in determining moral action.
+Total hedonic utilitarianism says that we ought to consider both the desirability of any subjective experience and the number of subjective experiences in determining moral action.
 Level of happiness is a pretty intuitive aspect of total utilitarianism.
 All things considered, we want any creature to have a more desirable subjective experience, everything else the same.

 I empathize that it less intuitive that we ought to value additional beings with net-positive subjective experiences.
 “Are we really obligated to make additional happy beings?” is a fair question.
 This is captured in Derek Parfit’s repugnant conclusion, “For any possible population of at least ten billion people, all with a very high quality of life, there must be some much larger imaginable population whose existence, if other things are equal, would be better even though its members have lives that are barely worth living”.